KhopSun/ChAMP_DataTrack_DADS/README.md

 ## 🚀 Project Overview

+**Problem:**
+* Which problems can be solved quickly but takes a long time to be resolved?
+Pinpoint the reason why.
+* Note: Only for Bangkok

 This project aims to improve the efficiency of **case resolution processes in Bangkok** by analyzing case duration data, detecting anomalies, uncovering patterns, and identifying cases that should have been resolved quickly.
 The analysis is divided into three main parts:

 ### **Part 1: Data Cleaning & Preparation**